 can be invaluable.
 This type of cross-functional integration can trigger automatic incidents in the service desk based on certain monitoring events, particularly issues that impact a significant portion of employees, including critical applications and network infrastructure.
 IT can get a headstart on the resolution process and

 communication with impacted users, helping the business save time, money, and productivity.

 Make actionable alerts

 Before we dive into specific alerts that might trigger incidents in the service desk, let’s talk about the criteria.

-“The question is, ‘What’s actionable?’” said Head Geek™ Chrystal Taylor in a recent webcast.
+“The question is, ‘What’s actionable?’” said Head Geek™ Chrystal Taylor.
 “If it’s not actionable you don’t need to send it to your service desk.
 It’s a waste of a ticket and the techs’ time.”